CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>Secure wipe</summary>

+Whether to display the `secure wipe` option on the F12 BIOS Startup Menu.
+Users can select this option to securely erase HDD data.

 One of 2 states:

-1. Enabled – display “secure wipe” option on the F12 BIOS Startup Menu.
-Users can select this option to securely erase HDD data.
+1. Enabled.
-2. **Disabled** – hidden the “secure wipe” option on the F12 BIOS Startup Menu.
-Default.
+2. **Disabled** – Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|